russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 13. King Lear by William Shakespeare

 King Lear is a famous tragedy play written by William Shakespeare.
-It depicts the slow descent into insanity of the main character King Lear.
+It depicts the main character's slow descent into insanity.
 This play studies the correlation between appearances and reality.

 14. Zen Mind, Beginner's Mind by Shunryu Suzuki

-In the forty years since its original publication, Zen Mind, Beginner’s Mind: Informal Talks on Zen Meditation and Practice has become one of the great modern Zen classics.
-Suzuki Roshi presents the basics — from the details of posture and breathing in zazen to the perception of nonduality — in a way that is not only remarkably clear but also resonates with the joy of insight from the first to the last page.
+In the forty years since its original publication, Zen Mind, Beginner's Mind: Informal Talks on Zen Meditation and Practice has become one of the great modern Zen classics.
+Suzuki Roshi presents the basics — from the details of posture and breathing in zazen to the perception of nonduality — in a remarkably clear way that resonates with the joy of insight from the first to the last page.

 It's a book to reflect on repeatedly as an inspiration to practice.